Atlantic Indigenous Economic Development Integrated Research Program

 The Atlantic Aboriginal Economic Development Integrated Research Program university partners include:

-The new director of AAEDIRP is Krista Thompson, BSW, MBA.
+The new director of AIEDIRP is Krista Thompson, BSW, MBA.
 She was born to the late Shirley Julian and the late George Marshall of Paqtnkek Mi’kmaq Nation, and raised with the Thompson family of Portland, Maine.
 Krista received her Bachelor of Social Work fromUMaineand then after a diverse and successful social work career, Krista entered Cape Breton University’sMasters in Business Administrationin First Nation Community Economic Development.

 Most recently Krista did a term position with Pictou Landing First Nation.
 In her role as the Director Economic and Community development, she supported businesses and craftspeople in gaining funding to support their professional goals.
 She assisted community members in business plan development and accessing resources.

 Krista shares many of the qualities of the Mi’kmaq Nation.
-She is hardworking, has tremendous cultural pride, advocates for healing of intergenerational trauma, respectful,anddefers to Elders wisdom.Krista has created many relationships throughout Mi’kma’ki that will support the work of AAEDIRP.
+She is hardworking, has tremendous cultural pride, advocates for healing of intergenerational trauma, respectful,anddefers to Elders wisdom.Krista has created many relationships throughout Mi’kma’ki that will support the work of AIEDIRP.

 Krista would like to see economic prosperity across Mi’kma’ki.
 She sees the relationship with research at the grassroots level, as having a major impact in future development if used appropriately.
-Krista would like to disseminate the research of AAEDIRP to all who can benefit the most.
+Krista would like to disseminate the research of AIEDIRP to all who can benefit the most.